dmlc/gluon-nlp/scripts/nmt/machine_translation.rst

 It gets test BLEU score equals to 26.22.

-Use the following command to train the Transformer model on the WMT14 dataset for English to German translation.
+Use the following commands to train the Transformer model on the WMT14 dataset for English to German translation.

 .. code-block:: console